Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-procedure.rst

 	\**\ For MotoSuiveur® Systems equipped with **MSCD** MS Controller

-2. The Backup mode enable indicator illuminates.
+2. The :guilabel:`Backup mode` enable indicator illuminates.
 A symbol |image058| for activated Backup mode is displayed on the 7-segment indicator of the MS controller.

 .. _Switch on Backup mode light:
 .. figure:: /_img/backup/backup-light-on.png